-Overall, vacant and nonvacant parcels in Banning can accommodate approximately 775 new housing units and rezoned parcels can accommodate an additional 600 units.
+Vacant parcels in Banning can accommodate the development of 909 new housing units.
 Current and planned densities can accommodate both lower- and moderate-income units.
 Given these estimates, the City will have enough capacity to accommodate its 2021-2029 RHNA.